 Commercial blood donors are those persons who prefer to donate blood to get paid.
 This class of people is prone to indulging in certain risky behaviors to help them meet the blood donation requirements.

-Some of the challenges posed by Commercial blood donors include;
+Some of the blood donation challenges posed by Commercial blood donors include;

 A. Blood Doping

-This is not a good practice, as it result in the over-working of one’s blood producing cells in the bone marrow predisposing you to many health risks.
+This is not a good practice, as it results in the over-working of one’s blood-producing cells in the bone marrow predisposing you to many health risks.

 B. Increased Rate of Transfusion Transmissible Infections

 Transfusion transmissible Infections (TTIs) are those diseases that a patient (blood recipient) gets from receiving blood units from an infected donor.